 Why is employee engagement so important?
 Employees who feel their voice is heard are 4.6 times more likely to feel empowered to perform their best work.
 You can expect this high productivity to translate into better financial gains for the organisation.
 The reverse is also true.
 Disengaged employees cost U.S. companies up to $550 billion a year

-So effective communication can not only improve on morale and relationships with suppliers and employees, it also contributes to improving an organisation’s revenue.
+In fact, a staggering 85% of employees report that workplace wellness programs positively impact their work-life balance.
+Using your intranet to support health and wellness can not only improve morale and relationships with suppliers and employees, it also contributes to improving an organisation’s revenue.

 Of course, organisations that can improve communications on the intranet and the portal with social enterprise network features, will also enjoy a lower turnover of staff.

 In recent years we’ve seen businesses shift from owning all of their IT infrastructure to deploying parts of it to the cloud.
 This has enabled even better employee collaboration as cloud services can be accessed from anywhere with an internet connection, improving business processes across the organisation.